 In March 2024, The New York Times released Strands, a themed word search game.

-In April 2024, The Intercept reported that a November 2023 internal memorandum by Susan Wessling and Philip Pan instructed journalists to reduce using the terms "genocide" and "ethnic cleansing" and to avoid using the phrase "occupied territory" in the context of Palestinian land, "Palestine" except in rare circumstances, and the term "refugee camps" to describe areas of Gaza despite recognition from the United Nations.
+In April 2024, The Intercept reported that a November 2023 internal memorandum by Susan Wessling and Philip Pan instructed journalists to reduce using certain terms in coverage of the Gaza war.

-As of July 2024, The New York Times's editorial board comprises thirteen opinion writers.
+As of July 2024, The New York Times's editorial board comprises thirteen opinion writers, with Kathleen Kingsbury as the opinion editor and Patrick Healy as the deputy opinion editor.

-On November 4, 2024, the Times Tech Guild began a second strike.
+Beginning on November 4, 2024, the Times Tech Guild held a second strike, threatening the Times's coverage of the 2024 United States presidential election.

-Beginning in April 2025, Natalie Kitroeff and Rachel Abrams joined Michael Barbaro as the new regular co-hosts of The Daily podcast.
+Beginning in April 2025 Michael Barbaro was joined by Natalie Kitroeff and Rachel Abrams as new regular co-hosts of The Daily Podcast.

-In August 2025, The New York Times reported 11.88 million total subscribers, including 11.3 million online subscribers and 580,000 print subscribers, marking the highest subscriber numbers for any newspaper in the United States.
+In August 2025, The New York Times reached 11.88 million total subscribers, including 11.3 million online and 580,000 print subscribers, the highest numbers for any newspaper in the United States.

-According to a 2025 Pew Research Center study, The New York Times had the highest proportion of college-educated readers among major U.S. news outlets, with 56% of its audience holding at least a bachelor's degree.
+According to a 2025 Pew Research Center study, The New York Times had the highest proportion of college-educated readers among daily newspapers surveyed, with 56% of its audience holding at least a bachelor's degree.

 The New York Times Company intends to have 15 million subscribers by 2027.